 Now the Friends of Fort Ward neighborhood group is raising funds to refurbish the old bakery building and turn it into a public meeting space, Fort Ward Community Hall.

-The project has earned grants from the Washington Trust for Historic Preservation, the Bainbridge Island Parks Foundation, Bainbridge Community Foundation, Suquamish Foundation, Seattle Foundation, Kitsap Community Foundation, the Coast Defense Study Group and other organizations, along with many donations from island residents and businesses.
+The project has earned grants from the Washington Trust for Historic Preservation, the Bainbridge Island Parks Foundation, Bainbridge Community Foundation, Suquamish Foundation, Seattle Foundation, Kitsap Community Foundation, the Coast Defense Study Group, the Colonial Dames of America in the Station of Washington, and other organizations, along with many donations from island residents and businesses.

 When fully restored, the building will be managed by the Park District as a great community asset, a local history interpretive site, and a tribute to the service men and women who defended our nation through two world wars from an out-of-the-way island in Puget Sound, at the Little Fort at Bean Point.